dataesr/ml-hub/libs/README.md

 Python 3.9+

-ovhai CLI: Required for the ai_core.cloud.service module.
+ovhai CLI: Required for the ai_core.cloud.compute module.
 Follow the official OVH documentation for installation.